India set for sweeping protests at petrol price rise

 PARTIAL ROLLBACK POSSIBLE

-The government and the state oil companies have already opened the way to a partial rollback of the petrol price increase of 6.28 rupees per liter, excluding taxes.
+The government and the state oil companies have already opened the way to a partial rollback of the petrol price increase of 6.28 rupees per litre, excluding taxes.

 The head of the Indian Oil Company, R.S.
 Butola, strongly hinted last week that the increase might be trimmed on June 1, when state oil companies will review their charges based on international oil prices and the exchange rate